 Taste of Greektown

-Taste of Greektown blends old-world traditions, delicious Hellenic cuisine from neighborhood eateries, and a big dose of Greek culture every summer.
+Taste of Greektown in August blends old-world traditions, delicious Hellenic cuisine from neighborhood eateries, and a big dose of Greek culture every summer.
 Taking place in the heart of Chicago’s Greek community in the West Loop, the fest features an array of dance troupes, lively Greek bands, a gyro eating contest, and more.

 Taste of Polonia